This post may contain affiliate links. Please refer to my privacy policy for more information.

 Marbled Fondant

-Roll the fondant together with your hands to form a long, thick rope.
+- Roll the fondant together to form a long, thick rope.
 Twist the rope to blend the colors.

-Stretch and lengthen the snail shape and roll into another longer, thick rope.
+- Stretch and lengthen the snail shape and roll into another long, thick rope.

-While the fondant is still pliable, press sanding sugar and white nonpareils into the the cake in random areas.
-Don't add too many, just enough to give the cake some texture.
+- While the fondant is still pliable, press sanding sugar and white nonpareils into the the cake in random areas until you are satisfied with the results.

 Rice Paper Waves

-Place a sheet of rice paper into the water, making sure it's fully submerged.
+- Place a sheet of rice paper into the water, making sure it's fully submerged.
 Let the paper soak for 20 seconds.
-Flip the paper over and and let it soak until fully softened.
+Flip the paper over and and let it soak until softened.

-Taper the end of the wave a bit.
-Once you like the shape, leave to dry completely.
+- Taper the end of the wave a bit.
+Twist the end of the wave onto a toothpick.
+This will be how the sails are attached to the cake.
+Alternatively they can be attached with the melted chocolate.
+Once you like the shape of the wave, leave to dry completely.
 I made 6 waves total.
-Reserve the remaining blue water for the wafer sea foam.
+Reserve the remaining blue water for the wafer sea foam

 Wafer Paper Sea Foam

-While the pan is heating, tear the wafer paper into 4-6 pieces.
-I used 2 sheets of wafer paper to have a variety of shapes to choose from.
+- While the pan is heating, tear sheets of wafer paper into 4-6 pieces.
+I used 2 sheets to have a variety of shapes to choose from.
 You will also be able to shape the wafer paper to the desired size after it has cooled from frying.

 Sugar Pearls